Skip to content

 • X-Tallyfy-Client: APIClient

-• Protect both application-level and user-specific tokens.
+• Protect both application-level and user-specific tokens

-• Rotate secrets periodically.
+• Rotate secrets periodically

-• Use HTTPS for all communications.
+• Use HTTPS for all requests

 Integrations > Open API